Power BI Embedded Pricing in 2026: A1–A6 Real Costs for SaaS Teams

 This is one of the primary reasons teams migrate to native SDK-based solutions.
 DataBrain offers true white-labeling where dashboards are indistinguishable from the rest of your product — see how in our DataBrain vs Power BI comparison.

-If Power BI Embedded's pricing or limitations don't fit, here are the leading alternatives across different pricing models:\
+If Power BI Embedded's pricing or limitations don't fit, here are the leading embedded analytics software alternatives across different pricing models:

 The pricing models matter more than the sticker prices: